A Galactic Transformation -- Understanding the SMC's Structural and Kinematic Disequilibrium: Introduction

 The SMC's disequilibrium is clearly illustrated by placing it on the Baryonic Tully-Fisher relation \citep[BTFR, ][]{TF1977, McGaugh2000}.
 The SMC has a gas-to-stellar mass ratio close to 1 \citep{Stanimirovic1999, Harris2004, Bruns2005}.
 In the local universe, dwarf galaxies with such high gas fractions generally possess rotation supported disks \citep[e.g. The LITTLE THINGS survey -- ][]{Hunter2012, Johnson2012, Johnson2015}, see also \cite{Geha2006}.
 Indeed, local gas-rich dwarfs satisfy the BTFR \citep[e.g.][]{Geha2006, Begum2008, McGaugh2021}.
 This implies that the SMC should also satisfy the BTFR.
 In isolated disk galaxies where stellar kinematics are measurable, both stars and gas serve as tracers of the same underlying rotational field \citep{Hinz2003, Williams2010}.
 In Figure \ref{fig:btfr}, the SMC is placed on the BTFR using the rotation amplitude derived from both stars and gas.
 The SMC's old stars (age $>$ 1 Gyr) and gas (HI) are strongly discrepant in the BTFR \citep[see also][]{BekkiChiba2008, BekkiChiba2009}---illustrating the SMC's gas and stars are not in equilibrium.
-The old stellar kinematics is highly dispersion dominated \citep[$v_{\rm rot}/\sigma < 0.6$,][]{Harris2006}, with a small rotation amplitude \citep[$< 20$ km s$^{-1}$, ][]{Hardy1989, Harris2006, Dobbie2014, Zivick2018, Niederhofer2021, Zivick2021, Dhanush2025}.
+The old stellar kinematics is highly dispersion dominated \citep[$v_{\rm rot}/\sigma < 0.6$,][]{Harris2006}, with a small rotation amplitude \citep[$< 20$ km s$^{-1}$, ][]{Hardy1989, Harris2006, Dobbie2014, Zivick2018, Niederhofer2021, DeLeo2020, Zivick2021, Dhanush2025}.
 However, HI surveys have revealed a velocity gradient of 60-100 km s$^{-1}$ across the SMC's $\sim 5^\circ$ extent.
 This has been interpreted as the signature of a rotating gas disk with a peak velocity of $\approx$ 50 km s$^{-1}$ \citep[e.g.][]{Hindman1967, Stanimirovic2004, DiTeodoro2019, Pingel2022}.
+Further, the observed stellar kinematics are highly discrepant with the peak velocity expected from a SMC DM profile motivated by the Lambda Cold Dark Matter ($\Lambda$CDM) cosmology \citep{DeLeo2024} and abundance matching \citep{Busha2011}.

 Addressing the discrepancy between the SMC's stellar and gas kinematics is key to understanding the dynamical state of this galaxy, which is the main goal of this work.
 Significantly, the SMC's high gas fraction conflicts with its dispersion-dominated stellar kinematics, potentially signaling a new pathway for how \enquote{dwarf irregular} (dIrr) galaxies can lose rotational support.